Sixth Form Subjects & Entry Requirements

 Uniform consists of a grey, black or navy blue suit, creating a professional and business-like atmosphere.
 The pupils are the oldest student body and as such, contribute to the whole school community.
 We are proud of their appearance and conduct which reflects the attitude and leadership that characterises expectations in the Sixth Form.

-Ewell Castle School Sixth Form Guide and Subjects Choices
+Ewell Castle School Sixth Form Guide and Subjects Choices for September 2019

 - Art and Design / Fine Art